-- Developing and implementing an Animal Care Strategy that advances our commitments and goals, with measurable targets and outcomes. - Working closely with our producer partners and other suppliers to advance high standards of animal care across our supply chain. - Monitoring and advancing our practices through the office of the Vice President, Animal Care and an internal governance structure that includes senior operations leaders. - Working with an Animal Care Advisory Council, composed of external experts who assist us to continually advance the efficacy of our program and culture. - Supporting research that enhances our understanding and advances animal welfare. - Advocating for regulatory reforms that raise and enforce standards across the industry, including incorporating by reference industry codes of practice into provincial and federal legislation.
+- Implementing and enhancing an Animal Care Strategy that advances our commitments and goals, with measurable targets and outcomes. - Working closely with our producer partners and other suppliers to advance high standards of animal care across our supply chain. - Monitoring and advancing our practices through the office of the Vice President, Animal Care and an internal governance structure that includes senior management, operations leaders, and technical experts. - Working with an Animal Care Advisory Council, composed of external experts who assist us to continually advance the efficacy of our program and culture. - Supporting research and innovation that enhances our understanding and advances animal welfare. - Continuously seeking and sharing animal care best practices, both within and beyond our supply chain. - Advocating for regulatory reforms that raise and enforce animal care standards across the industry.